French citizen among six held over plan to kill Madagascar president -minister | Law-Order

 Madagascar's attorney general said on Thursday police had arrested the six following what officials said was a months-long investigation.
 Patrick Rajoelina, an adviser to President Andry Rajoelina, told Reuters on Friday that two of those arrested had previously worked in the French military.

-The French Foreign Affairs Ministry said it had been informed of French nationals' arrests and that they could get consular help if they asked for it.
-A spokesperson for the French military did not immediately answer a request for comment.
+The French Foreign Affairs Ministry said it had been informed of French nationals' arrests and that they could obtain consular help if they asked for it.
+A spokesman for the French armed forces told Reuters he had no comment.

 Patrick Rajoelina added that unspecified measures had been taken to tighten the president's security.
 "The evidence is tangible and we certainly do not take this lightly," he said.
 Madagascar has a history of political violence and instability.
 Andry Rajoelina, 44, was sworn in as president in 2019 after a hard-fought election and a constitutional court challenge from his rival.